Meet the Bazillion Heiress\ Family Office Consultant\Mother and Friend

 I met Wyoming, before I knew ‘who’ he was, and long before I discovered who he became.
 I wasn’t myself either, but that was the day I’d start on the path to becoming the woman I always dreamed.

 It was at a family office seminar on social impact investing.
 You might be wondering, ‘what is a family office?’
-Well, it’s a concierge investment advisor for families with multigenerational wealth.
-I know it sounds silly, but you’d be surprised at just how silly it really is.
-I grew up in this world of one percenters, this gilded cage my grandfather had created from a wealth event that changed the course of our family’s story.
+Well, it’s a concierge investment advisor for families with multigenerational wealth~~.~~ I grew up in this world of one percenters, this gilded cage my grandfather had created from a wealth event that changed the course of our family’s story.

-Ever since my days at St. Louis’ Mary Institute, where the families of the ‘wealthiest’ attend, I looked around and saw just what wealth bought you: Materials, but never Meaning.
+Ever since my days at St. Louis’ Mary Institute, where the families of the ‘wealthiest’ attend, I looked around and saw just what wealth bought you: Materials but never Meaning.
 Those decades of questioning what ‘true wealth’ really was, bubbled, then boiled during that family office seminar.
-The proprietors of stocks and bonds were all selling gains, but not the kind that I was looking for.
-I already had the materials, but never any meaning.
+Until, I heard the proprietors of stocks and bonds were all selling gains, but not the kind that I was looking for.

-It took the lid off all that had been boiling and during the Q&A portion, I stood up.
-I couldn’t take it anymore: ‘Our family pays you 1% of our net worth to grow our familyʼs financial wealth, but whoʼs in charge of growing our familyʼs social wealth, and emotional health
+During the Q&A portion, I stood up~~,~~ not boiling, but ready to explode.
+I couldn’t take it anymore.
+‘Our family pays you 1% of our net worth to grow our familyʼs financial wealth, but whoʼs in charge of growing our familyʼs social wealth, and emotional health

 The speaker said, “We arenʼt family therapists, May Dove, but we can refer you to one of the best in the country.”